Curbside Find: 1973 AMC Matador Sedan – How Come You’re Still Around?

 The young out there may be wondering, What’s a Matador?
 Well, the new nameplate that took over the Rebel, which had been AMC’s mid-size offering since ’67.
 Despite unique styling and an array of versions –some even rather hot— sales hadn’t gone too great for the model.
 Moniker aside, turned out the Rebel wasn’t rebellious enough for those youthful ’60s.

 Not giving up on the field, AMC’s mid-sizers arrived in ’71 with a new face, updated trims, and the meant-to-be-exciting Matador name.
 What’s a Matador?
-Became a sales line, as the new name was promoted in period TV ads (link HERE):
+Became a sales line, the way the new name was promoted in period TV ads (link HERE):

 “Introducing one of the best secrets of Detroit… the Matador.